geraldonovais/UML-Class-Diagram/README.md

 Examples:

-* Enrollment in a Course and Student: An Enrollment association class could link Course and Student and include attributes like enrollmentDate and methods for enrolling and dropping courses.
+* Enrollment in a _Course_ and _Student_: An Enrollment association class could link Course and Student and include attributes like enrollmentDate and methods for enrolling and dropping courses.
-* Project Assignment between Employee and Project: The ProjectAssignment association class might include attributes such as assignmentDate and role, and operations for managing assignments.
+* Project Assignment between _Employee_ and _Project_: The ProjectAssignment association class might include attributes such as assignmentDate and role, and operations for managing assignments.
-* Contract between Supplier and Customer: A Contract association class could link Supplier and Customer, including details like contractTerms and startDate.
+* Contract between _Supplier_ and _Customer_: A Contract association class could link Supplier and Customer, including details like contractTerms and startDate.